MattKimmmm/MattKimmmm/README.md

 ---

 ### :technologist: About Me :
-I am majoring in Computer Science at Washington University in St. Louis.
+I major in Computer Science at Washington University in St. Louis.

 ---